DDI-TU-Dresden/thonny-wiki/windows.rst

 Requirements
 -------------
-Thonny is supported in Windows 7 and later.
+Thonny is supported on Windows 7 and later.

 Starting with version 1.0 Thonny comes with an embedded Python, so you don't need to install Python separately.